Brickowskis/spring-boot-101/01-candyjar/README.md

 `jar tvf candyjar-0.0.1-SNAPSHOT.jar.original`

-This is what the jar file looked like before it was modified by the `spring-boot-maven-plugin` during the `repackage` phase
+You'll notice it's much smaller.
+This is what the jar looked like before modified by the `spring-boot-maven-plugin` in the `repackage` phase.

 ### Summary